-There are many, many efforts to improve dialogue across differences and improve civic collaboration.
-In the grand spectrum of all activities that contribute to good public policy, we know our place.
+There are many efforts to improve dialogue across differences and improve civic collaboration.
+In the grand spectrum of all type activities that help us get along with each other, we know our place.
 We have our niche.
-We help people understand each other’s political views.
+We help people understand each other across differences.

 At a Make Shift Coffee House you actually have conversations with people who think differently than you.
 This lays the foundation for more conversations and for actually working together on specific issues.

-Administrative functions and services such as the website, newsletter, materials, and event coordination and promotion are provided by Good Group Decisions, a 2-person consulting company owned by Make Shift Coffee House founder Craig Freshley.
+Administrative functions and services such as managing the online Make Shift Coffee Houses, website, newsletter, social media, etc. are provided by Good Group Decisions, a small consulting company owned by Make Shift Coffee House founder Craig Freshley.
 Like the fiscal sponsorship arrangement, this partnership also makes good use of already-existing infrastructure to get the work done.
 Craig and Good Group Decisions have substantially subsidized the Make Shift Coffee House effort to date.
-All social media and many other functions are done by volunteer effort.
+Learn about Craig here.

 Each Online Make Shift Coffee House is professionally facilitated by Craig and sponsored by a local host who chooses the topic and the participants.
 Local hosts also promote the event among their organization or community.
 Local hosts typically make a charitable donation to support our efforts.